mrares/incubator-airflow/UPDATING.md

 logging_config_class = my.path.default_local_settings.LOGGING_CONFIG
 ```

-The logging configuration file needs to be on the `PYTHONPATH`, for example `$AIRFLOW_HOME/config`.
-This directory is loaded by default.
-Of course you are free to add any directory to the `PYTHONPATH`, this might be handy when you have the config in another directory or you mount a volume in case of Docker.
+The logging configuration file that contains the configuration needs te on the  the `PYTHONPATH`, for example in `~/airflow/dags` or `~/airflow/plugins`.
+These directories are loaded by default, of course you are free to add a directory to the `PYTHONPATH`, this might be handy when you have the config in another directory or you mount a volume in case of Docker.
+As an example you can start from `airflow.config_templates.airflow_local_settings.LOGGING_CONFIG`:

-You can take the config from `airflow/config_templates/airflow_local_settings.py` as a starting point.
-Copy the contents to `${AIRFLOW_HOME}/config/airflow_local_settings.py`,  and alter the config as you like.

 ```
 LOGGING_CONFIG = {